Officials investigate ties between fatal Nashville stabbing and unsolved Millington stabbing

 “We’ve not put all the pieces of the puzzle together, but we do have reason to believe the incidents are tied into each other," Dunbar said.

-Dunbar said Conley is a person of interest in the milling ton stabbing, but he’s still working to connect all the dots.
+Dunbar said Conley is a person of interest in the Millington stabbing, but he’s still working to connect all the dots.

 “We need closure for this victim, especially if he is the individual responsible for her incident on October 7th," Dunbar said.